Layers

 }

-Changing personality fields doesn't retroactively regenerate existing content.
+Changing voice or language doesn't retroactively regenerate existing content.
 It only affects new generations that reference this influencer after the patch lands.

 Cloning